untangled-web/untangled-ui/README.md

 Please contact us on the `#untangled` channel of clojurians.slack.com if you want to help.

+### Contribution Standards/Guidelines

+### Write in CLJC

+To support server-side rendering all code should be written in CLJC files.

+- Rendering must be pure!
+Don't use `js/setTimout` or other js-only things in your UI.
+That stuff belongs in mutations.
+If your lifecycle (e.g. componentWillMount) or something needs js things, make a clj/cljs function where the clj version is a no-op, and call *that* from the UI.
+- Untangled mutations can be set to cljs-only.
+They'll never be attempted on server-side code anyhow.

+### Create a Card for Visual Regression Tests

+All components must have a devcard in the `visuals` source directory that show their various states statically (for visual regression testing).
+Use the same package structure, and name that namespace with a -cards suffix.
+E.g. src/untangled.components.buttons.cljs -> visuals/untangled.components.buttons-cards.cljs

+### Create a Card for Live Documentation/Usage

+All components must have a devcard in the `guide` source directory that documents/demonstrates your live working component with callbacks, etc. Use MockNetwork for simulating full stack.

+### Naming Conventions

+- The factory method should be prefixed with `ui-`, e.g. `ui-button`.
+- Idents for components should use Om table names prefixed to their namespace (e.g. `:untangled.components.buttons/by-id`)

+### API Standards

+- Your factory method should deal with the om/computed bits.
+For example `(ui-button props :style :large :onClick f)`

 # Running:

 To see the devcard demos of the components: